Twitch

 What are Twitch Teams?

-In order to join a team, you must first receive a team invite from a current member.
-Once you’ve received the invite:
+To join a team, you must first receive a team invite from a current member.

 3. Scroll down to the My Teams section.